eclipse-sumo/sumo/docs/web/docs/Simulation/Safety.md

 ## Intermodal Collisions

 The collision action only gets triggered on vehicle-vehicle collision but not on vehicle-pedestrian collisions.
-Instead, intermodal collisiosn raise warning by default.
+Instead, intermodal collisions raise warning by default.

 The behavior can be changed by setting the options **--intermodal-collision.action** and **--intermodal-collision.stoptime** which work like the vehicle-on-vehicle collision options described above.